turgu1/esp32-gateway/README.md

 This is a simple gateway that allows the transmission of ESP-NOW or UDP packets received from other ESP32/ESP8266 to an MQTT server.
 The intent is to optimize the battery-powered ESP32/ESP8266 sensing devices using ESP-NOW and C/C++ coding instead of Tasmota or ESPHome solutions.
 Accessing the sensor information from products like OpenHab and HomeAssistant will be then possible through an MQTT server.

-Using ESP-NOW, an ESP32 sensor can read a PIO and send a packet in less than a second from the device bootstrap to the packet transmission to the gateway.
+Using ESP-NOW, an ESP32 sensor can read a PIO and send a packet in less than a second from device bootstrap to packet transmission.
+Normal Wifi transmission would require several seconds to complete.

 Here are the principal characteristics: